 SD Card support (SDSUPPORT)

-Believe it or not, it is disabled by default in our Marlin firmware.
-You will need to activate it, as I have done in my firmware.
+Believe it or not, it is disabled by default.
+You will need to enable it, as in my configuration.

-Marlin gives you the ability to navigate through countless menus from its display, to a point that is overwhelming (at least for me).
+Marlin lets you navigate through endless menus on the display, to a point that becomes overwhelming (at least for me).

-To reduce the number of these menus, Marlin offers you the option of simplifying them with the SLIM_LCD_MENUS parameter.
-Not only will it simplify the menus, but you will save a not inconsiderable amount of memory.
-I recommend that you activate this option.
+To trim the menus, Marlin offers the SLIM_LCD_MENUS parameter.
+It not only simplifies the menus, it also saves a non-trivial amount of memory.
+We recommend enabling this option.

 Display type (LCD / Controller Selection)

-And finally, we have reached the display settings.
-If we take a close look at the Configuration.h file, we will see that there are countless displays.
+Finally, we reach the display configuration.
+If we take a look at the Configuration.h file we will see that there are countless displays.

-There are text-based displays, graphic LCD displays, OLED displays, and some more.
-I have one based on graphics called MKS MINI 12864 (pictured above).
-To do this, uncomment the following line.
+There are text-based displays, graphical LCDs, OLEDs and a few more.
+I have a graphical one called MKS MINI 12864 (photo above); to enable it I have uncommented the following line.

-A small detail to have in mind.
-In some cases (like mine), it is necessary to have external libraries to compile the firmware with support for our display.
-This is the case of the MKS MINI12864 display, you need to search and install them manually.
+One detail to keep in mind: in some cases (like mine) you need external libraries to compile the firmware with support for your display.
+This is the case of the MKS MINI12864, which requires searching and installing the libraries manually.

-If you try to compile it, Marlin will give you an error, and it will tell you which library you need to install.
-For example, in my compilation it asks me for the U8glib library, let’s see the error:
+If you try to compile, Marlin will throw an error indicating which library you need.
+In my case, for example, it asks for the U8glib library.
+Let’s look at the error:

 sketch\src\HAL\HAL_AVR\u8g_com_HAL_AVR_sw_spi.cpp:65:10: fatal error: U8glib.h: